Using Tamoxifen for Breast Cancer Treatment and Prevention

 Tamoxifen also increases the risk for developing blood clots in the legs and lungs, and may increase the chances for developing uterine cancer.
 However, a study of women taking the drug for up to five years to lower their breast cancer risk found that only one percent of those patients were later diagnosed with uterine cancer.

 “Risks associated with Tamoxifen are relatively small and well understood,” said Dr. Scarpaci.
-“Tamoxifen is still the gold standard for treatment of hormone-receptor-positive breast cancer.”
+“Tamoxifen is still the standard for treatment of hormone-receptor-positive breast cancer in premenopausal patients.”

 Abington has breast cancer navigators who can help coordinate appointments, answer questions and offer support.
 For more information, call 1-800-405-HELP.